yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-sign-up-form.md

 ## Navigate to the Custom Attributes menu

-To customize the sign-up form, you need to add new data attributes to the User model so that when a user profile is being created, those attributes will be recorded against the user profile.
+To customise the sign-up form, you need to add new data attributes to the user model so that when a user profile is being created, those attributes will be recorded against the user profile.
 To start customising the user sign-up form, navigate to the **Custom attributes** menu and the select the **User** model.
 Currently, it is possible to extend only the user model.
 In future releases we will add the same capabilities to other models.
 {{< img src="img/dashboard/portal-management/enterprise-portal/navigate-to-user-attributes.png" alt="Navigate to the User's attributes" >}}